screeps/docs/api/source/StructureSpawn.md

 Increase the remaining time to live of the target creep.
 The target should be at adjacent square.
+The target should not have CLAIM body parts.
 The spawn should not be busy with the spawning process.
 Each execution increases the creep's timer by amount of ticks according to this formula: